petabyt/crypticos/README.md

 ![](https://raw.githubusercontent.com/CrypticOS/CrypticOS.github.io/master/logo.png)
 ### World's Smallest Operating System
-CrypticOS is a simple hobby OS that aims to feel like a
-programming a TI calculator, but be 10x simpler.
+CrypticOS is an operating system written in a custom bytecode,
+which can be emulated anywhere.

 ## Design
 1. Any program should be loaded on any emulator, and run perfectly.
-2. It should be usable within 512 bytes, and not have to squeeze bytes in order to implement basic functionality.
+2. X86 bootable should be usable within 512 bytes.
-3. Programs would be written in CASM, assembled, and loaded via floppy or by serial cable.
-4. Everything should be as simple as possible, and be easy to hack and mess with.
+3. "Make it simple, and keep it simple"

 ## Goals
 - [x] Write OS in <512 bytes
 - [x] Write simple programs for it
 - [x] Write assembler that compiles to it (https://github.com/pufflegamerz/casm)
 - [x] Write operating environment in the assembler
-- [ ] Self host the assembler
+- [ ] Self host the assembler or make a C compiler

 ## CrypticASM (CASM)
 The main language for CrypticOS internals and applications.
 You can find the official